theY77057/ymca-resources/README.md

 ## Metropolitian Transportation
 ### METRO Bus Education
+- Introductory Video
-[![METRO 101: How to Ride the Bus](http://img.youtube.com/vi/X0hQ3X8cfFs/1.jpg)](https://www.youtube.com/watch?v=X0hQ3X8cfFs) [![Q-Card Reader](http://www.ridemetro.org/SiteImage/Fares/QBox-QCard.png)](http://www.ridemetro.org/Pages/FareHowQ.aspx)
+[![METRO 101: How to Ride the Bus](http://img.youtube.com/vi/X0hQ3X8cfFs/1.jpg)](https://www.youtube.com/watch?v=X0hQ3X8cfFs)
+- How to use METRO fare cards
+[![Q-Card Reader](http://www.ridemetro.org/SiteImage/Fares/QBox-QCard.png)](http://www.ridemetro.org/Pages/FareHowQ.aspx)
+- Route planning (tip: use Google Maps)
 	- Where do I want to go?
 	- Which route(s) should I take?
 	- How much does it cost to ride?
 	- Where should I board the bus?
 	- How early should I arrive at my stop?
 	- When will I reach my destination?

 ### [Discounted Q-Cards](http://www.ridemetro.org/Pages/FareDiscountedFare.aspx)
 - [Students](http://www.ridemetro.org/Pages/FareStudent.aspx) pay %50